Parking and Transportation in the Clarion Area

 Freshmen living in on Campus in the Suites or residence halls may apply to park in Lot 3, which is located across Main Street from Wilkinson Hall (yellow on campus map).
 If Lot 3 is sold out, you may park at the Stadium free of charge.
 Lot 3 is the ONLY area where the Freshman permit is valid and Lot 3 permit-holders will be ticketed for parking anywhere else on campus during ticketing periods.Residence Hall Upperclass Students

 Students who have accumulated 30 or more credits are considered upperclassmen and are eligible for an upperclassmen residence hall permit.
-Resident Upperclass lots are designated as the blue lots on the campus map and include Lot P, Lot 15 and Lot 8.
+Resident Upperclass lots are designated as the blue lots on the campus map and include Lot P, Lot 15, Lot 8 and the Rhea Lumber lot.
 Upperclassmen may also use Lot 3Stadium Permit

 Any student may obtain a stadium permit free of charge.
 Stadium permit holders will be instructed to move their vehicles to campus via email when there are stadium events.DAYTIME Visitor Permit